Why use a heat pump on an electric car?

 Energy efficiency

-What's more, in countries where energy consumption can be very high in winter, the heat pump consumes less than 500 watts on average.
-The heating system, on the other hand, consumes between 2,000 and 3,000 watts, i.e. 4 to 6 times more to heat the passenger compartment.
+In addition, in countries where energy consumption can be very high in winter, the heat pump consumes less than 500 watts on average.
+The heating system consumes between 2,000 and 3,000 watts, i.e. 4 to 6 times more to heat the passenger compartment.

 Heat pumps can help maintain a constant, comfortable temperature inside the car, even in cold weather.
 This can improve the overall driving experience for vehicle occupants.